dipayan1109033/BASIC-Learning-Notes/Git and GitHub-Basic.md

   We add the modified files to the staging area or index, review our changes and if everything is good then we’ll make a commit.

   ```
-  git status	        # To see the status of the working directory and the staging area
+  git status	                # to see the status of the working directory and the staging area
-  git add <file1.txt>	# Add <file1.txt>
+  git add <file1.txt>	        # add <file1.txt>
-  git add *.txt		    # Add all .txt files
+  git add *.txt		        # add all .txt files
-  git add .			      # Add all files
+  git add .			        # add all files

   git commit – m “<commit message>”
   ```
   When you want to add large message to explain some details, use

   ```
-  git commit	  # open default editor, write comments [with a heading line, give one blank line and then your description] and close the file.
+  git commit	      # open default editor
+  # write comments [with a heading line, give one blank line and then your description] and close the file.
   ```
   ```
-  git commit -a -m “<commit message>”	  # Do commit skipping the staging area
+  git commit -a -m “<commit message>”	    # do commit skipping the staging area
-  git commit -am “<commit message>” 	  # Another format but work like above
+  git commit -am “<commit message>” 	    # another format but work like above
   ```

   ##	Removing Files
   Remove files from both working directory and staging area

   ```
-  git rm <file2.txt>	      # Remove <file2.txt>
+  git rm <file2.txt>	            # remove <file2.txt>
   git rm *.txt
   ```
   ```
   git rm –-cached <file3.txt>	    # remove file(s) only from staging area
   git rm –-cached -r output/		# remove files only from staging area [here, -r is for recursive removal from the directory]
   ```
   ```
-  git mv <main.js> <file3.js>	# Renaming or moving file <main.js> to <file3.js>
+  git mv <main.js> <file3.js>	    # renaming or moving file <main.js> to <file3.js>
   ```

   ##	Ignoring Files